My Latest For PALS: A Potential Space

 Published by Emily P.G.
 Erickson

 Emily P.G.
-Erickson is a freelance writer specializing in mental health and parenting.
-She has written for popular digital publications, including Everyday Health, Health, The New York Times, Parents, Romper, WIRED, and more.
-Emily is a professional member of the American Society of Journalists and Authors (ASJA) and the Association of Health Care Journalists (AHCJ).
-Previously, Emily researched PTSD for the U.S. Department of Veterans Affairs and earned a master's in psychology.
+Erickson is a freelance writer and editor specializing in mental health and parenting.
+She has written for top digital publications, including The New York Times, the American Psychological Association, Wired, Health, Parents, Everyday Health, Verywell Mind, and more.
+Previously, Emily researched PTSD for the U.S. Department of Veterans Affairs and earned a master's in counseling psychology.
 You can find the latest from Emily at www.emilypgerickson.com.

 Leave a Reply